raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: The data isn't plotting on my map as expected
 ---

 A file has been created to support you with this called `xy.py`.
-It is an additional file within the starter projects where **latitude** and **longitude** data was included in the CSV file.
+It is an additional file within the starter projects where **latitude** and **longitude** data has been included in the CSV file.

 The code for this file can be seen below: